 Online vs. in person support?
 If you are someone who prefers to speak face to face you can find in person support.
 But there is an increasing shift to online.
 It allows you to have appointments at times that suit you.
 Not being in the same room as the individual may also help to open up and share how you are feeling.

 HAES aligned?
 The HAES approach focuses on eliminating the effect of weight stigma on psychological, behavioural and physical health.
 It will be hard to change your mindset toward your body without dismantling beliefs about weight and health.
-As a HAES-aligned eating disorder professional, I really believe all eating disorder professionals must be HAES-aligned.
+As HAES-aligned eating disorder professionals, we really believe all eating disorder professionals must be HAES-aligned.

 How does an eating disorder nutritionist help?